VenusProtocol/venus-protocol-documentation/technical-reference/contracts-overview.md

 [**RedStoneOracle**](https://redstone.finance/)

-[RedstoneOracle](https://docs.redstone.finance/docs/smart-contract-devs/get-started/redstone-classic) is used in the Classic model (Chainlink-compatible interface) as a pivot oracle to validate prices returned by primary and secondary oracles.
+[RedstoneOracle](https://docs.redstone.finance/docs/smart-contract-devs/get-started/redstone-classic) is used in the Classic model (Chainlink-compatible interface) as a pivot oracle to validate prices returned by main and fallback oracles.

 [**BinanceOracle**](./reference-oracle/oracles/binance-oracle.md)